4/29/2025

 CEO, Storytel Group

-Yeah, that's also expected and according to plan, of course, that goes into how we interact and accelerate our different markets in the marketing investments in, of course, in searching of new subscribers and in higher intakes.
-So it goes.
-Yeah, we have planned for these investments and it's important to actually also gain market shares in the markets where we are growing.
+were i think clearly higher here than what you had in any single quarter last year so what's driving that place yeah that's also expected and according to plan of course that goes into how we interact and accelerate our different markets in in the marketing investment in of course, in search of new subscribers and higher intakes.
+So it goes, yeah, we have planned for these investments and it's important to actually also gain market shares in the markets where we are growing.

 speaker